semgrep/semgrep-docs/docs/semgrep-code/java.md

     $X(..., $SRC, ...) { ... }
     focus-metavariable: $SRC
   ```
-  - This matches `private void LoggerTruePositives(String injection)`, specifically the `injection` variable.
+  - This matches `private void LoggerTruePositives(String injection)`, specifically the `injection` variable in the sample code.
 - The value of the injection variable is passed to `C.x`, thus, `C.x` is tainted, but `C.y` is not.